-The portal has double Renaissance doors under archivaults decorated with fruit.
+The portal has double Renaissance doors under archivolts decorated with fruit.

 Above the doors are seahorses on the main frieze and Moorish paneling on the doors themselves.

-This facade was mostly likely created by Spanish craftsmen and had significant influence on other Augustinian church fronts in New Spain, especial at Yuriria and Cuitzeo in Michaocán and at Metztitlán in Hidalgo.
+This facade was most likely created by Spanish craftsmen and had significant influence on other Augustinian church fronts in New Spain, especial at Yuriria and Cuitzeo in Michaocán and at Metztitlán in Hidalgo.